drgerg/ohd/README.md

 'ohd' uses Gmail to communicate with the outside world.
-I created an account just for this Pi, and it sends emails to a specified list of recipients when the status of the door or ByPass switch occurs.
+I created an account just for this Pi, and it sends emails to a specified list of recipients when the status of the door or ByPass switch changes.
 Notifications can also be sent by SMS by using the SMS gateway address of the cell service provider.
 Mine is Verizon, and so ohd sends an email to 'mycellnumber@vzwpix.com'.
 That gets translated to SMS and shows up on my phone like any other text.